 - exploring changes to societal thinking about these resources and places.

-The resources support science learning in the Nature of Science, Planet Earth and Beyond and Living World strands and social science learning in the Place and Environment and Continuity and Change strands.
+The resources support science learning in the Nature of Science12, Planet Earth and Beyond and Living World strands and social science learning in the Place and Environment and Continuity and Change strands.
 The activities provide authentic experience with the science capabilities – especially interpreting data and representations.
-(Lakes380 – writers’ insight explores the changing nature of science and delves more deeply into the collaboration and shared philosophies that underpin the Lakes380 resource suite.)
+(Lakes380 – writers’ insight explores the changing nature of science and delves more deeply into the collaboration13 and shared philosophies that underpin the Lakes380 resource suite.)

 Opportunities for local curriculum

 Local curriculum encourages educators to be responsive to local interests, issues, identity and culture.
-For Māori, tribal identity is linked to freshwater – each water body has its own mauri.
+For Māori, tribal identity is linked to freshwater – each water body has its own mauri14.
 Freshwater systems are also highly valued for recreational, environmental and economic reasons.
 Although lakes are abundant in Aotearoa, many are in remote locations or out of sight on private land.

 Learning about a local lake provides opportunities to build knowledge of: